Amazon’s spending in Seattle Council races doesn’t deliver

 It repealed the tax after a revolt from Amazon, which would have had to pay more than $10 million a year and threatened to halt its growth in the city.

-Amazon did not immediately comment on the election results.
-In a statement before the vote, it said it wanted a City Council “focused on pragmatic solutions to our shared challenges in transportation, homelessness, climate change and public safety.”
+In a statement before the vote, Amazon said it wanted a City Council “focused on pragmatic solutions to our shared challenges in transportation, homelessness, climate change and public safety.”

 Chamber of Commerce President Marilyn Strickland said the group was looking forward to having more ballots counted.